Discussion Forum

 Can i own a pistol grip in california?

-Handguns • Asked 3 months ago by sam
+Handguns • Asked about 1 year ago by sam

 Hi everyone, could someone help clarify the current California regulations regarding pistol grips?
 I want to make sure I understand what's legal and compliant in CA before making any purchases.